 The difference is quite visible in the measurement results.
 This is how the impedance measurement of the ZedBoard with 35 capacitors (4x100uF, 8×4.7uF, 2×0.47uF, 4×0.1uF, 12×0.047uF, 5×0.01uF but no significant plane capacitance) looks like when measured in the two different ways as shown:

 The reality for the chip is going to be somewhere between these two extremes.
-As can be seen, a more solid power/gnd plane pair would make PDN measurements easier to do, even though it may not be strictly required to make a chip with sufficient on-die/on-package capacitance work okay.
+As can be seen, a more solid power/ground plane pair would make PDN measurements easier to do, even though it may not be strictly required to make a chip with sufficient on-die/on-package capacitance work okay.

-Also a more solid power area would make the exact location of the capacitors less important as can be seen in another blog post on this site.
+Also, a more solid power area would make the exact location of the capacitors less important as can be seen in another blog post on this site.

 So this is not an ideal measurement.
 Sorry (feel free to suggest a simple way to do a better measurement of this).
 But it does show some of the effects in play here.

-As a comparison, the measurement points on a client board with a solid ground plane and a good size core power area was moved around and the results are pretty much identical to over 100 MHz as shown.
+As a comparison, the measurement points on a client board with a solid ground plane and a good size core power area were moved around and the results are pretty much identical to over 100 MHz as shown.
 Read the full details about this measurement in a previous blog post.
 This is another Xilinx Zynq FPGA based board.

 Notice how this board achieves a similar impedance across a wide frequency range with 2/3 the number of capacitors (5x100uF, 6×4.7uF, 12×0.47uF) and a more solid power plane area.
 Compare this to the ZedBoard bypass.